 - Assessment of swallow following procedure before resuming food

-- 9.00 hr appointment desirable If food and fluid intake is delayed two hours post procedure GKI infusion should be commenced in people normally treated with tablets and/or insulin
+- 9.00 hr appointment desirable if food and fluid intake is delayed two hours post procedure VRIII should be commenced in people normally treated with tablets and/or insulin

 - Prevent hypoglycaemia in people prescribed oral hypoglycaemic agents and insulin